 Making the most of classroom walls

-How can I utilise my classroom walls to create an environment that reflects the intent of the technology curriculum and motivates my students to learn?
+How can I utilise my classroom walls to create an environment that reflects the intent of the technology learning area and motivates my students to learn?

 Jeff works mainly with year 10 students.
 His students are timetabled for three 50-minute periods per week – one in a practical classroom and two in a conventional classroom.

-In his foods programme, Jeff wanted to shift the focus to food technology while also continuing to teach nutrition.
+In his foods programme, Jeff wanted to shift the focus to food technology (designing and developing processed outcomes) while also continuing to teach nutrition.

-By the time he had finished, he had nine different types of item on his walls …
+By the time he had finished, he had nine different types of items on his walls.

 First up, were Māori terms that had been assigned technological meanings.